-Since the 2017 Facilities Master Plan update. projects have been completed or are in design/ construction to support campus growth and the University.
+Since the 2017 Facilities Master Plan update, projects have been completed or are in design/ construction to support campus growth and the University.
 New and renovated academic, research, housing, dining, and athletic projects on campus have been constructed to address campus deficiencies.
 The ongoing Purple Line and the State Highway Administration Baltimore Avenue improvements will better connect the campus to the surrounding communities and provide a vibrant corridor that integrates the campus with the surrounding community.
-The Discovery District, UMD's research park, is home to university stakeholders, corporate partners, government researchers, and entrepreneurs, continues to transform the Greater College Park region, Provided to the right are highlights of the main campus development::
+The Discovery District, UMD's research park, is home to university stakeholders, corporate partners, government researchers, and entrepreneurs, continues to transform the Greater College Park region.